crashoverride777/swifty-music/README.md

 - To add more audio players

-1) Add the names of the files to the "PlayerURL" enum

-2) Create more avAudioPlayer properties
+1) Create more avAudioPlayer properties

-3) Prepare them in the init method
+2) Prepare them in the init method

-4) Add them to the "allPlayers" array
+3) Add them to the "allPlayers" array

-5) Create the "play" methods for them
+4) Create the "play" methods for them

 This should be fairly straight forward and as of v1.2 no further edits to other methods such as pause/resume are required.